Tomislav Tomašević: Political career

-Early activities
+Early activities (1998–2017)

 In 1998, at the age of 16, as a young environmental protection activist interested in politics, Tomašević joined Green Action, a non-profit environmental advocacy organization.
-In 2003, he became the first vice-president and later the president of the Croatian Youth Network (Mreža mladih Hrvatske), a European Youth Forum member organization.
-Parallel to being vice-president, in 2005, he became a member of the Youth Council of the Government of Croatia (Savjet za mlade Vlade Republike Hrvatske).
+In 2003, he became the first vice-president and later the president of the Croatian Youth Network, a European Youth Forum member organization.
+Parallel to being vice-president, in 2005, he became a member of the Youth Council of the Government of Croatia.
 In 2006, he participated in launching the civic initiative Right to a City (Pravo na grad), an organization against privatization.
 In 2007, at the age of 25, he became president of the Croatian Youth Network, and president of Green Action up until 2012 when a longtime deputy Bernard Ivčić succeeded him.
 In 2010, he co-founded Group 22, a green-left organization that advocates for degrowth and researches alternatives to capitalism.
 Tomašević worked with the Government of Croatia from 2012 to 2015 as member of the Council for Sustainable Development and Environmental Protection.

 From 2006 to 2011, Tomašević fought against the construction of Centar Cvjetni (a shopping mall) on Petar Preradović Square as president of Green Action which organized the protest together with Right to a City.
-The reason was that the shopping mall was out of touch with the surrounding architecture - both in size and design, and the entrance to the underground parking garage would take up a portion of the Varšavska Street pedestrian zone.
+The reason, in his opinion, was that the shopping mall was out of touch with the surrounding architecture - both in size and design, and the entrance to the underground parking garage would take up a portion of the Varšavska Street pedestrian zone.
 The climax happened on 17 May 2010 when protestors clashed with a large group of security guards, knocked over the construction site fence and blocked traffic and the construction vehicles.
 The protestors were met with police; 150 people were arrested, including Tomašević, who led the protest, and his father, despite having different political views.
 Other activists in the protests included Teodor Celakoski and Urša Raukar-Gamulin.
 In the end, the shopping mall finished construction in 2011, and is open to this day.
 In March 2009, together with other colleagues from the Green Action, Tomašević confronted Zagreb Assembly members with water bottles branded "Mutna", meaning murky.
 It was meant to symbolize the organization's disapproval of the city government for collaborating with businessman Ivica Todorić to build a hotel on protected land, and in their words, for clientelism and corruption.
 In November 2011, in front of the State Attorney's Office, Tomašević protested alongside Kamensko workers against the closure of the factory, and for the arrest of the management for their "mismanagement".

 Upon returning to Croatia in 2015, he shortly worked at the Heinrich Böll Foundation, and in the same year started working at the Institute for Political Ecology which employed several other future Zagreb is OURS! members such as Danijela Dolenec and Jelena Miloš.
 There, he researched the democratization of rail services, water governance and waste management services, among others.
 He left in 2020.